rogergheser/ChessVision/README.md

 # Future Work
 The project is still in progress.
 The following steps are to be implemented:

-## Evaluation
-An automatic evaluation and benchmarking process is yet to be implemented.

 ## Parsing from video
 The final goal of this project is to parse a chess game from a video.
 This work is still in progress and yet to be devoloped.